finkon/PHP/README.md

 Pseudo Code –

-Build HTML page to include a Title ‘Login Page’
-Create Form in CSS
+Build a HTML page to include a Title ‘Login Page’ Create Form in CSS
 Two boxes in the form
 First box asking for user name, Placeholder in the entry box ‘Username’